 Any organism that can spread a disease.

-Learn more about these five tropical diseases and the parasites that cause them in our interactive exhibition, Parasites: Battle for Survival is on display at the National Museum of Scotland from 6 December 2019 to 19 April 2020.
+These resources were produced as part of the interactive exhibition, Parasites: Battle for Survival which ran at the National Museum of Scotland from 6 December 2019 to 19 April 2020.